Getting Started with Credit Cards

 Article summary

 When it comes to finances, it is vital to your business to get it right.
-That is why SPOT exclusively integrates with Clearent.
-Together, SPOT and Clearent are able to deliver a fast and efficient way processing for your credit card transactions.
+That is why SPOT exclusively integrates with Xplor Pay.
+Leveraging our powerful, payment processing gateway, we’re able to deliver a fast and efficient way processing for your credit card transactions.

-To get started with your Clearent integration contact our Sales department at 801-208-2212.
+To get started with your Xplor Pay integration contact our Sales department at 801-208-2212.

 How does the process work?

-Once you call our sales team and we gather your contact information, we reach out to our friends at Clearent.
-Next, one of the experts from Clearent will contact you via phone or email and work with you to find how they can best serve your needs.
-Once all the necessary information is exchanged and the paperwork signed, the Clearent team gets to work setting up your credit card profile(s) in SPOT and they send out your terminals.
+Once you call our sales team and we gather your contact information, we reach out to our Xplor Pay team.
+Next, one of the experts from Xplor Pay will contact you via phone or email and work with you to find how they can best serve your needs.
+Once all the necessary information is exchanged and the paperwork signed, the Xplor Pay team gets to work setting up your credit card profile(s) in SPOT and they send out your terminals.
 This entire process can take as little as two days!

 What you need to complete the process

-When you contact SPOT, be prepared to give them a good email and phone number, along with the best time to contact you.
+When you contact SPOT Sales, be prepared to give them a good email and phone number, along with the best time to contact you.

-When working with Clearent you will need a few things:
+When working with Xplor Pay you will need a few things:

 • Voided business check for the account you want to associate your transactions with.

-• Processing statement from your existing credit card processor (if you have one) so Clearent can do a rate analysis.
+• Processing statement from your existing credit card processor (if you have one) so Xplor Pay can do a rate analysis.

-• Be prepared to e-sign documents from Clearent.
+• Be prepared to e-sign documents from Xplor Pay.

 Requirements